MoneroOcean/meta-miner/README.md

 * Configure your miners to connect to the single localhost:3333 (non SSL/TLS) pool.

-* For best results separate xmr-stak CPU and GPU miners (by using –noCPU, --noAMD, --noNVIDIA options).
+* For best results separate xmr-stak CPU and GPU miners (by using --noCPU, --noAMD, --noNVIDIA options).

+* Prepare your miner config files that give the best performance for your hardware on cryptonight, cryptonight-lite and cryptonight-heavy algorithm classes.

 * If you have several miners on one host use mm.js --port option to assign them to different ports.

-* Additional mm.js pools will be used as backup pool.
+* Additional mm.js pools will be used as backup pools.

 * To rerun benchmark for specific algorithm class use --perf_<algo_class>=0 option.